Powers of Attorney

 We prepare Enduring Powers of Attorney, an increasingly important requirement in many areas.

-During the last few years, the importance of having Enduring Powers Of Attorney has become apparent.
-Before purchasing a unit in a retirement village, most village owners want to sight the residents powers of attorney.
+During the last few years Enduring Powers of Attorney have become increasingly important, especially for clients nearing retirement age.
+Before purchasing a unit in a retirement village, most village owners want to sight the residents Powers of Attorney.

-In addition to Enduring Powers Of Attorney we also prepare Power Of Attorney documents for people who may, for example, need to appoint an attorney to deal with their property while they are out of the country.
+In addition to Enduring Powers of Attorney we also prepare Power of Attorney documents for people who may, for example, need to appoint an attorney to deal with their property while they are overseas.